 Peter Lynch is one of the most successful investors of all time and the author of my favorite book on investing, “One Up On Wall Street.”
 Summaries of this book can be found online, but none of them tie in the book’s principles with 2021’s best stock picks, as this summary reveals.

 “Between 1977 and 1990, Lynch’s Fidelity Fund outperformed the market by a whopping 29% per year annualized.
 Lynch accomplished this by using fundamental principles and paying close attention to a firm’s growth prospects and “their story” (i.e., what it is that the company is going to do, or what is going to happen to bring the desired results), which the book One Up On Wall Street reveals.
 Lynch’s goal was to find growing companies at a reasonable price, or even better, find companies selling at a price/earnings ratio equal to or less than its growth rate.

-The following summary of the book One Up On Wall Street explains each chapter, one blog post at a time.
+The following summary of One Up On Wall Street highlights some of the main principles explained in the book.
 Paul Paquin, the author of this blog and CEO at Golden Financial Services (GFS), integrates modern-day investment theories with the principles provided in One Up On Wall Street.